howaskew/Explore-OpenActive-data-with-R-code/README.md

 That covers the basics.
 Areas for further exploration:
 - combining linked data feeds e.g. SessionSeries and ScheduledSessions
-- handling inconsistencies between feeds
+- handling inconsistencies between feeds (for example, the formatting of "NEXT" URLs: a few providers only provide the parameters, not the whole URL)